KatjaGlassConsulting/ApprovalBundle/README.md

 ### Meta-Field Setup (optional)

 The ApprovalBundle needs some meta fields and settings to be done.
 The daily and workly hours are displayed.
 For this the daily working time per day needs to be specified per user.
 Typically it might be 8h per week day.
 But there are very different situations, so someone might only work 4 days a week or less hours a day.

+If you do not use the "overtime" or are using the "Settings workday" for this - these fields are not required.

 The following meta-fields can be created ([Custom-Field-Plugin](https://www.kimai.org/store/custom-fields-bundle.html) is required for this):